ost-cas-fee-adv-22-23/app-helloworld/README.md

 ## Github Actions

-The project starts after every pull request and merge into main a pineapple, that makes some quality checks and after that is successful, the unit and e2e tests are ran.
-Only for the merge to main, a docker image is build and pushed to google cloud with terraform.
+The project starts after every pull request and after every merge into main a workflow.
+On both workflow's, it starts first the quality checks for eslint, prettier and dependency cruiser.
+When the checks are finished successful the next pipeline with unit and e2e test are executed.
+Further the main merge triggers the docker image and the push to google cloud with terraform.
+The strategy for the github actions uses the reusable workflow technique.

 ## Project History and Status